lenymo/glennmccomb-com/README.md

 ### Tech stack

-The site is built using Hugo.
+Built using Hugo.
 Content is managed via Netlify CMS.

-Gulp is used to handle the following tasks:
+Gulp is used to:

 - Compile SCSS into CSS and append a hash to file names.
 - Compile and minify vanilla JavaScript and append a hash to file names.